Frequently-Asked Questions at RCC

 What’s baptism all about?
 Why does RCC baptize people?
 As you read the Bible, you’ll find that baptism was a practice of the church since its very beginning.
 People believed in Jesus, and then they were baptized as a sign of their faith in Him.
 Jesus Himself said that His followers should be baptized in the name of the Father, Son, and Holy Spirit (Matthew 28:19).
 At RCC, we try to follow the Bible’s directions as best as we can.
 So at least once a year, we provide an opportunity for people to be baptized as a public demonstration of their belief.
 This service is for people of all ages who have personally placed their faith in Christ

 What is Child Dedication?
 Why doesn’t RCC baptize babies?
 According to our understanding of the Bible, baptism is for those who have made a personal choice to believe and follow Jesus.
 Therefore, we wait to baptize a child until he or she is old enough to understand what it means to become a Christian and make that decision on his or her own.
 For parents who wish to do something special for their children, we do something called Child Dedication.
 During a dedication, parents acknowledge that their child is a gift from God and make a commitment to raise the child in a way that pleases Him.
-It is a time for parents to dedicate both themselves and their child to God, just as Mary and Joseph did with Jesus (Luke 2:21-24) and Hannah did with Samuel (1 Samuel 1:24-28). * For more information about Child Dedication, please call Pastor Jack at 748-2339 or email him at email@example.com.
+It is a time for parents to dedicate both themselves and their child to God, just as Mary and Joseph did with Jesus (Luke 2:21-24) and Hannah did with Samuel (1 Samuel 1:24-28). * For more information about Child Dedication, please call Pastor Arica at 748-2339 or email her at firstname.lastname@example.org.

 Why does RCC use contemporary music?
 We believe that all truth is God’s truth, regardless of what kind of package it comes in!
 In other words, it doesn’t matter if a song is rap, reggae, rock, mainstream pop or a traditional hymn, as long as the lyrics are true and pleasing to God.
 Therefore, RCCs worship services will use any musical style that is enjoyable and meaningful to the people we hope to reach.
 Right now, the majority of our attenders seem to enjoy upbeat music, so that’s what we use.
 We’ll continue to adapt our musical style to fit the tastes of those we’re reaching, while never compromising our commitment to use lyrics that honor God.
 We use the same approach with other arts, like drama and videos.
 We’ll push the edge and use the current culture however we can to connect people to God, all while seeking to please Jesus and uphold biblical values.